They found dream homes through D.C.'s first-time homeowners program. Now they have to evacuate.

 Deputy Mayor John Falcicchio said in an interview Friday that the District had stepped in to connect homeowners with relevant city agencies so that they can “navigate these systems so they don’t leave resources on the table.”
 He added that the District also was exploring options for forgiving the homeowners’ city-backed loans.

 D.C.
-Council member Trayon White Sr. (D-Ward 8) said he first heard about issues on Talbert Street two years ago.
-At the time, White said the developers told him they had put up money to do repairs.
+Council member Trayon White Sr. (D-Ward 8) said he first heard about problems on Talbert Street two years ago.
+At the time, White said, the developers told him they had put up money to do repairs.
 But those fixes clearly weren’t sufficient, he added, and he now has concerns about whether residents will be able to get out in time.
 Some homeowners have told his office they don’t want to leave.

-But May, the attorney representing some of the residents, said that even if D.C. can help residents safely move out, she worries that larger impact may negatively affect Black homeownership in the District, especially in Ward 8, where news of the disintegrating building has spread.
+But May, the attorney representing some of the residents, said that even if D.C. can help residents safely move out, she worries about the negative effect on Black homeownership in the District, especially in Ward 8, where news of the disintegrating building has spread.

 “We have folk on the property who are not just first-time home buyers, they’re first-generation home buyers, and the rest of their family is looking at this like, ‘Girl, I’m going to keep renting,’ ” May said.
 “Problems like this hurt our Black community … The District council, the mayor, everyone, they all should be ashamed of themselves.”